yomnanassar0/RedSoftware-Automation-Task/README.md

 ## Running Tests

-To execute the test cases using **WebdriverIO & Cucumber**, use the following commands:
+To execute the test cases, use the following commands:

 ### Run All Tests
 1- Run all feature files: